wp-plugins/mythemeshop-connect/readme.txt

 == Description ==

-MyThemeShop connect is an automated theme updater that will upgrade MyThemeShop themes & plugins to their latest versions.
+MyThemeShop connect is an automated theme updater that will upgrade <a href="https://mythemeshop.com/themes/">MyThemeShop themes</a> & plugins to their latest versions.
 The MyThemeShop Connect plugin is a useful plugin to help notify you about updates to MyThemeShop themes & plugins.
 This plugin is tested and working with all MyThemeShop themes & plugins and on both single and multi-site installations of WordPress.

 = Troubleshooting: =